hadcomfort/ShaRoc/README.md

 ## License

-This library is released under the Unlicense.
+This library is released under the MIT License.
 See the `LICENSE` file for more details.